 Kindness is a skill that takes a bit of practice, and some have “yet” to learn or need more practice.
 Perhaps students might not fully grasp how to treat each other with kindness.
 With time, they begin to grasp the concept more effortlessly.

-Imagine having a beautiful and unique picture kindness book like “Be Kind” by Pat Zietlow Miller.
+Imagine having a beautiful and unique picture book like “Be Kind” by Pat Zietlow Miller.
 It’s like a “superbook” for spreading kindness in the classroom.
 Plus, it’s a fun and heartwarming way to help kids understand and practice kindness.

 Table of Contents